erikgrinaker/toydb/docs/architecture.md

 The parser will interpret the SQL _syntax_, determining the type of query and its parameters, returning an error for any invalid syntax.
-However, it has no idea if the table `people` actually exists, or if the field `birthyear` is an integer - that is the job of the planner.
+However, it has no idea if the table `people` actually exists, or if the column `birthyear` is an integer - that is the job of the planner.

 Notably, the parser also parses expressions, such as `1 + 2 * 3`.
 This is non-trivial due to precedence rules, i.e. `2 * 3` should be evaluated first, but not if there are parentheses